greenlucid/vagarish/README.md

 ## API

-Just query `/api/search?substring=thing` and you'll get a JSON with the search results.
+- For text, just query `/api/search?substring=thing` and you'll get a JSON with the search results.
+Sadly, it's case sensitive and it will look for the substring itself.
-Vagarish is too unstable and early in development, please do not use it until the returned fields are set in stone.
+- `/api/search?id=1000` to fetch a dispute with all its evidence
+- `/api/search?courtId=23` to fetch evidence from a court
+- `/api/search?by=0x001FE2CdBEeB0743679E958C0861Dd8788B28b19` to fetch all evidence by an address
+- [This hasn't been tested] You can combine queries with &: `/api/search?courtId=23&substring=address`, this will fetch all evidence containing `address` in court 23.

+Complex queries may break because the search logic really is spaghetti code.
+Add an issue if you notice something odd.

 Alternatively, you can use GraphQL by connecting to `/graphql`.
 Check the source code for the required fields.

 ## How to deploy your own Vagarish